Can you help me with some design advice?

 Where do you shop for all of the furniture and décor in your house?

 Pretty much all of my furniture and much of my décor is second-hand.
-The vast majority is from eBay.
-You can also check out my Resource Directory for a comprehensive list of my fave places to shop for bargains and that occasional special piece.
-If you have a question about the source of a specific item, please feel free to ask though do bear in mind I am based in Australia.
+I scour old-wares stores and shop online through eBay, Marketplace and Gumtree.
+I also love checking out Etsy and Amazon for unique items and great deals.
+If you have a question about the source of a specific item, please feel free to ask (though do bear in mind I am based in Australia).

 How do you buy furniture from eBay?